pmartindev/chef-mozilla_firefox/README.md

 [cookbook]: https://supermarket.chef.io/cookbooks/mozilla_firefox
 [travis]: https://travis-ci.org/dhoer/chef-mozilla_firefox

 This cookbook installs Firefox browser.
-Mac OS X and Windows downloads directly from Mozilla where you can specify a version (e.g. `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) with `latest` being the default, and a language with `en-US` being the default.
+Mac OS X and Windows download directly from Mozilla where you can specify version (e.g., `latest`, `latest-esr`, `latest-beta`, `42.0`, `38.4.0esr`, or `43.0b4`) and language with `latest-esr`and `en-US` being the defaults.
-Linux only uses the package manager at this time.
+Linux platforms only use the package manager at this time.

 A `firefox_version` method is also available to retrieve the version installed.